top of page

 And more if the captain absolutely crushed it.

-If the day was tough but your captain worked hard, stayed positive, and tried everything?A tip still shows appreciation for their dedication — not just the fish count.
+If the day was tough but your captain worked hard, stayed positive, and tried everything, a tip still shows appreciation for their dedication — not just the fish count.

 🧡 5.
 Tipping Helps Keep Local Captains Doing What They Love